alem-platform/sprint-js/story01/abstract-equality/README.md

 # The Abstract Equality

-Your mission is to create a function called `abstractEquality` that compares two values and determine if they are abstractly equal, even if the types differ.
+Yo need to create a function called `abstractEquality` that compares two values and determine if they are abstractly equal, even if the types differ.

 ### Resources: